 Configuration Manager provides more effective IT services by enabling secure and scalable software deployment, compliance settings management, and comprehensive asset management of servers, desktops, laptops, and mobile devices.

-Therefore you can simplify a lot of tasks using SCCM.
+Therefore, you can simplify numerous tasks using SCCM.
 Such as deploying operating systems, managing software updates, software metering etc.

 How to Deploy SCCM Lab setup

 The best part is you can test how SCCM works in your lab setup.
 You can choose any test domain name, for example, the domain name for this lab is PRAJWAL.LOCAL.
 You can use either Vmware or Hyper-V to create virtual machines.

 Most of all if you are setting up a lab, decide your own domain name.
 I prefer to install DNS on the domain controller itself.
 The SQL server and WSUS will be installed on SCCM machine.
 Note that you can also install WSUS on a separate machine.

 You can also install SQL server and WSUS on different machine, however to keep it simple I will be installing SQL and WSUS both on the same machine.
 We are going to create a standalone Primary site in this lab.

 During the deployment of SCCM we require few softwares which must be downloaded.
 Here’s the list of the softwares.

 - SQL Server 2008 SP2

 - SQL CU9 for SQL SP2